 When picking the butter for this recipe, it is best to use a higher fat content butter such as Kerrygold.
-This will make for a richer, flakier dough.

 Puff Pastry Recipe #2

-Full recipe here with detailed instructions.
 The video below, walks you step-by-step on how to make this puffy pastry recipe.

 This will not turn out to be quite as flaky as the first recipe but it will still be darn good.